DRUMS Theory · Astrophysical Transients · April 2026

 7. Afterglow Formation

-Interaction with surrounding medium produces afterglow:
+Interaction with the surrounding medium produces the afterglow.
+The momentum transfer is described by:

-\[ \frac{d\mathbf{p}}{dt} = -\gamma_{env} (\mathbf{v}_{jet} - \mathbf{v}_{env}) \]
+\[ \frac{d\mathbf{p}}{dt} = -\gamma_{\text{env}} (\mathbf{v}_{\text{jet}} - \mathbf{v}_{\text{env}}) \]

 8. Repetition Possibility

-\[ \theta(t + \Delta t) \approx \theta(t) + \delta \theta \]
+\[ \theta(t + \Delta t) \approx \theta(t) + \delta\theta \]

 9. Final Interpretation

-• Explosive phase collapses in superfluid cores of massive stars or compact objects
+• Explosive phase collapses in superfluid cores of massive stars or compact objects,

-• Coherent, collimated emission due to phase alignment
+• Coherent, collimated emission due to phase alignment along the rotation axis,

-• Energy, timescale, and spectrum determined by superfluid density, core size, and phase dynamics
+• Energy, timescale, and spectrum determined by superfluid density, core size, and phase dynamics,

-• Repetition arises from residual phase coherence
+• Repetition arising from residual phase coherence in the superfluid core.

-No exotic physics or additional ad hoc mechanisms are required; GRBs emerge naturally from superfluid dynamics.
+“No exotic physics or additional ad hoc mechanisms are required — GRBs emerge naturally from superfluid dynamics.”